Will we investigate?

 If we aren't sure about investigating

-If we can’t make a decision based on the information you provide, we sometimes ask a doctor’s employer to let us know if they have any concerns which might shed light on the situation you have raised.
+If we can’t make a decision based on the information you provide, we sometimes ask a doctor’s employer to let us know if they have any concerns which might shed light on the situation you've raised.
 The information they give us helps us decide whether to investigate.

 If we do this, we’ll let you know.